MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 #Extending the Post Class

-In most object oriented programs we wan't to couple the information that an object stores along with its behavior.
+In most object oriented programs we want to couple the information that an object stores along with its behavior.
 If I have access to a `Post` object I would like to be able to like it or unlike it with a simple method call.
 I would also like to be able to access of all of the likes of a `Post` directly through a simple method call.

 Now we're going to add this functionality to the `Post` class.
 It consists of two different parts: